junxit/us-congress-bills-115/metadata.md

 - 2018-07-25 — Mr. Young (AK) moved to suspend the rules and pass the bill, as amended.
 - 2018-07-25 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H7640-7642)
 - 2018-07-25 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H7640-7642)
+- 2018-07-26 — Message on House action received in Senate and at desk: House amendment to Senate bill.
+- 2018-12-13 — Amendment SA 4108 proposed by Senator McConnell for Senator Grassley. (consideration: CR S7566-7567) To provide for programs to help reduce the risk that prisoners will recidivate upon release from prison, and for other purposes.
+- 2018-12-13 — Amendment SA 4109 proposed by Senator McConnell for Senator Kennedy to Amendment SA 4108. (consideration: CR S7566-7567; text: CR S7567) To require the Director of the Bureau of Prisons to notify each victim of the offense for which the prisoner is imprisoned the date on which the prisoner will be released.
+- 2018-12-13 — Amendment SA 4109 was divided into Divisions I, II, and III.
+- 2018-12-13 — Cloture motion on the motion to concur in the House amendment to S. 756 with an amendment (SA 4108) presented in Senate. (text: CR 7567)
+- 2018-12-13 — Measure laid before Senate by unanimous consent.
+- 2018-12-13 — Motion by Senator McConnell to concur in the House amendment to S. 756 with an amendment (SA 4108) made in Senate.
+- 2018-12-13 — Senate amendment proposed (on the floor): Amendment SA 4108 proposed by Senator McConnell for Senator Grassley.(consideration: CR S7566-7567)
+- 2018-12-13 — Senate amendment proposed (on the floor): Amendment SA 4109 proposed by Senator McConnell for Senator Kennedy to Amendment SA 4108.(consideration: CR S7566-7567; text: CR S7567)
+- 2018-12-13 — Senate amendment submitted
+- 2018-12-13 — Senate amendment submitted
+- 2018-12-17 — Cloture on the motion to concur in the House amendment to S. 756 with an amendment (SA 4108) invoked in Senate by Yea-Nay Vote.
+82 - 12.
+Record Vote Number: 267. (text: CR S7650)
+- 2018-12-17 — Considered by Senate (Message from the House considered). (consideration: CR S7639)
+- 2018-12-17 — Considered by Senate (Message from the House considered). (consideration: CR S7639)
+- 2018-12-17 — Considered by Senate (Message from the House considered). (consideration: CR S7639)
+- 2018-12-17 — Senate amendment submitted
+- 2018-12-17 — Senate amendment submitted
+- 2018-12-17 — Senate amendment submitted
+- 2018-12-17 — Senate amendment submitted
+- 2018-12-17 — Senate amendment submitted
+- 2018-12-17 — Senate amendment submitted
+- 2018-12-17 — Senate amendment submitted
+- 2018-12-17 — Senate amendment submitted
+- 2018-12-17 — Senate amendment submitted
+- 2018-12-17 — Senate amendment submitted
+- 2018-12-17 — Senate amendment submitted
+- 2018-12-17 — Senate amendment submitted
+- 2018-12-17 — Senate amendment submitted
+- 2018-12-17 — Senate amendment submitted
+- 2018-12-17 — Senate amendment submitted
+- 2018-12-17 — Senate amendment submitted
+- 2018-12-17 — Senate amendment submitted
+- 2018-12-17 — Senate amendment submitted
+- 2018-12-17 — Senate amendment submitted
+- 2018-12-17 — Senate amendment submitted
+- 2018-12-17 — Senate amendment submitted
+- 2018-12-17 — Senate amendment submitted
+- 2018-12-17 — Senate amendment submitted
+- 2018-12-17 — Senate amendment submitted
+- 2018-12-17 — Senate amendment submitted
+- 2018-12-17 — Senate amendment submitted
+- 2018-12-17 — Senate amendment submitted
+- 2018-12-17 — Senate amendment submitted
+- 2018-12-17 — Senate amendment submitted
+- 2018-12-17 — Senate amendment submitted
+- 2018-12-17 — Senate amendment submitted
+- 2018-12-17 — Senate amendment submitted
+- 2018-12-17 — Senate amendment submitted
+- 2018-12-17 — Senate amendment submitted
+- 2018-12-17 — Senate amendment submitted
+- 2018-12-17 — Senate amendment submitted
+- 2018-12-18 — Amendment SA 4108 agreed to in Senate by Yea-Nay Vote.
+87 - 12.
+Record Vote Number: 271.
+- 2018-12-18 — Amendment SA 4109 (Division I) not agreed to in Senate by Yea-Nay Vote.
+32 - 67.
+Record Vote Number: 268.
+- 2018-12-18 — Amendment SA 4109 (Division II) not agreed to in Senate by Yea-Nay Vote.
+33 - 66.
+Record Vote Number: 269.
+- 2018-12-18 — Amendment SA 4109 (Division III) not agreed to in Senate by Yea-Nay Vote.
+37 - 62.
+Record Vote Number: 270.
+- 2018-12-18 — Amendment SA 4131 agreed to in Senate by Voice Vote.
+- 2018-12-18 — Amendment SA 4131 proposed by Senator McConnell for Senator Cruz to Amendment SA 4108. (consideration: CR S7781) To expand the list of offenses for which a prisoner is ineligible to receive certain time credits and to modify a provision relating to a limitation on faith-based activities.
+- 2018-12-18 — Considered by Senate (Message from the House considered). (consideration: CR S7740, S7781)
+- 2018-12-18 — Considered by Senate (Message from the House considered). (consideration: CR S7740, S7781)
+- 2018-12-18 — Considered by Senate (Message from the House considered). (consideration: CR S7740-7745, S7746-7752, S7753-7781)
+- 2018-12-18 — Resolving differences -- Senate actions: Senate concurred in the House amendment to S. 756 with an amendment (SA 4108) by Yea-Nay Vote.
+87 - 12.
+Record Vote Number: 271.
+- 2018-12-18 — Roll call votes on amendments in Senate: Amendment SA 4108 agreed to in Senate by Yea-Nay Vote.
+87 - 12.
+Record Vote Number: 271.
+- 2018-12-18 — Roll call votes on amendments in Senate: Amendment SA 4109 (Division I) not agreed to in Senate by Yea-Nay Vote.
+32 - 67.
+Record Vote Number: 268.
+- 2018-12-18 — Roll call votes on amendments in Senate: Amendment SA 4109 (Division II) not agreed to in Senate by Yea-Nay Vote.
+33 - 66.
+Record Vote Number: 269.
+- 2018-12-18 — Roll call votes on amendments in Senate: Amendment SA 4109 (Division III) not agreed to in Senate by Yea-Nay Vote.
+37 - 62.
+Record Vote Number: 270.
+- 2018-12-18 — Senate amendment agreed to: Amendment SA 4108 agreed to in Senate by Yea-Nay Vote.
+87 - 12.
+Record Vote Number: 271.
+- 2018-12-18 — Senate amendment agreed to: Amendment SA 4131 agreed to in Senate by Voice Vote.
+- 2018-12-18 — Senate amendment not agreed to: Amendment SA 4109 (Division I) not agreed to in Senate by Yea-Nay Vote.
+32 - 67.
+Record Vote Number: 268.
+- 2018-12-18 — Senate amendment not agreed to: Amendment SA 4109 (Division II) not agreed to in Senate by Yea-Nay Vote.
+33 - 66.
+Record Vote Number: 269.
+- 2018-12-18 — Senate amendment not agreed to: Amendment SA 4109 (Division III) not agreed to in Senate by Yea-Nay Vote.
+37 - 62.
+Record Vote Number: 270.
+- 2018-12-18 — Senate amendment proposed (on the floor): Amendment SA 4131 proposed by Senator McConnell for Senator Cruz to Amendment SA 4108.(consideration: CR S7781)
+- 2018-12-18 — Senate amendment submitted
+- 2018-12-18 — Senate concurred in the House amendment to S. 756 with an amendment (SA 4108) by Yea-Nay Vote.
+87 - 12.
+Record Vote Number: 271.